 Intermittent Fasting (also known as Time Restricted Feeding) involves fasting for 12 to 22 hours between one day’s final meal and the following day’s first.
 It has been shown to be effective for fat loss and improved body composition in part because it improves insulin sensitivity and lowers overall levels of blood sugar.

 One often-used strategy for intermittent fasting and weight loss is the 16:8 method.
 You simply fast for 16 hours a day, often skipping breakfast, and have a feeding window of 8 hours.
 Many people find improved weight loss abilities and blood sugar responses by using this method.
-Read here for more information on how to incorporate IF for weight loss.

 Promote Healthy Blood Sugar with Plants, Spices and Supplements

 Many plants, spices and supplements have been proven to keep blood sugar stable.

 Apple Cider Vinegar and Cinnamon

 Chinese Ginseng, Astragalas Membranaceus and Wild Bitter Melon

 Wild bitter melon has also been shown to increase adiponectin secretion from fat cells.
 Adiponectin is a hormone and key regulator of insulin sensitivity.
 Wild bitter melon therefore indirectly increases insulin sensitivity by upregulating the hormone that improves it.

 Finding high quality extracts of these plants in the right doses can be difficult and costly.

 That’s why we formulated Kion Lean — a natural blood sugar support supplement designed to support metabolic wellness, assist in weight management and promote healthy blood sugar levels.